Self-propulsion via slipping: frictional swimming in multi-legged locomotors: Effective viscous friction

 where $v_x$ and $v_y$ are velocity components in the lateral and anterior directions respectively; $l$ is the leg length.
 Friction should have the opposite direction to the direction of foot slipping.
 Thus, the projection of the instantaneous frictional force to the anterior direction is:

-where $\mu N$ is the magnitude of friction determined by normal force $N$ and friction coefficient $\mu$.
-Assuming that each of contralateral foot is in contact with the substrate for half of a period (e.g., $s_1<\tau<s_1+\pi$), we can calculate the average friction over the stance phase:
+where $\mu N$ is the magnitude of friction determined by the normal force $N$ and the friction coefficient $\mu$.
+Assuming that each contralateral foot is in contact with the substrate for half of a period (e.g., $s_1<\tau<s_1+\pi$), we can calculate the average friction over the stance phase: